 The amount of tax levied for each property varies and is determined by many factors, including how many units (houses) will be built per acre, the type of facility the bonds will pay for (ie roads or schools), or which parcels will benefit most from the improvement.
 Payment of the "special tax" is levied on the owner's Property Tax bill.
 These charges are not deductible for the owner.

 In El Dorado Hills, Mello Roos first started with the master planned community of Serrano in the mid 1990's.
 Those bonds were for the development of roads and several schools in the areas of Serrano.
 Most of the neighborhoods built before 2000 don't have Mello Roos.
 Of those neighborhoods that were built after 2000 some of them do and some of them don't.
-In my neighborhood blogs, I will try and comment if the neighborhood has them or not.
-If you are interested in a specific neighborhood and I don't have a post for it, email me and I'll be happy to check on it for you.
+If you are interested in a specific neighborhood, email me and I'll be happy to check on it for you.
 Mello Roos are definitely something you will want to take into account when purchasing a home.